Aditya-Rawat01/7-days-of-flutter/README.md

 - XFile is a cross-platform abstraction designed to represent a file selected from various sources, such as the camera or gallery, across different platforms like Android, iOS, and the web

 - image_picker package doesnt run on web.
 It needs android simulator.

+- image_picker package adds the permissions needed automatically, but for geolocator package, we need to manually add that to android manifest and info.plist in ios.